score-json/json/TSF/trustable/assertions/TA-Behaviours.md

 * Could there be whole categories of Expectations still undiscovered?

-    Answer:  It is unlikely, but the parsing of cbor could become relevant at some time.
+    Answer:  It is unlikely, but the parsing of CBOR could become relevant at some time.

 * Can we identify Expectations that have been understood but not specified?